 5. Ability to read and display positive body language

 Most people wouldn’t think of body language as a particularly useful staffing skill, but it is.
-Often, and especially in a hiring situation, people don’t communicate exactly what they are thinking.
+Often, and especially in a hiring situation, people don’t communicate precisely what they are thinking.
 Being able to read someone’s body language will give you great insight into what their actual thoughts or intentions are.

 Body language also goes the other way for recruiters.
 Being able to control and display positive body language during in-person interviews is a valuable negotiating tactic.
 It can help you control the overall direction and sentiment of the conversation.

-Above all else, a recruiter needs to be reliable.
-This links back to the importance of good communication.
+Above all else, a recruiter needs to be reliable; this links back to the importance of good communication.

 Recruiters act as the primary point of contact between a candidate and a hiring manager.
-One is relying on you as the point of contact for the company that they are trying to join.
+One relies on you as the point of contact for the company that they are trying to join.
 The other is relying on you to fill a mission-critical position on their team.
 Both parties are dealing with high stakes situations, and both need a reliable person to advocate for them.

 Being reliable means:

-- diligence in your communication and follow-up,
+- Diligence in your communication and follow-up.

-- accuracy in the information you give,
+- Accuracy in the information you give.

 7. Big picture thinking

-Recruiters should have the ability to focus both on the candidate or vacancy in front of them, as well as the company’s big picture.
+Recruiters should have the ability to focus on the candidate or vacancy in front of them, as well as the company’s big picture.
 That means thinking of your hiring strategy and individual recruits as part of a larger engine that is driving your company forward.

 This can include basing your hiring decision in the context of longer-term talent management processes that will help develop your candidate.
 Or, you can work with and advise hiring managers about how they should staff and build their teams for success.
 Finally, this could include a longer-term strategy of connecting with high-potential candidates to fill your talent pipeline.

-One sure-fire way to become a successful recruiter is to think beyond your current task, and always be looking at the big picture in the context of hiring.
+One sure-fire way to become a successful recruiter is to think beyond your current task and always be looking at the big picture in the context of hiring.